 Tarmac Adam is the studio creation of songwriter Matt O’Donnell and multi-instrumentalist Steve Paix with Rueben Alexander (drums), Nick Seymour (bass) and Josh Barber (percussion).
-Tarmac Adam’s new album “The History Effect” is available now!
+Tarmac Adam’s latest album “The History Effect” is available here!

 Designed and animated by the wonderful Melbourne-based animator – Rob Stephenson, filmed by good man John Carter.

 October 2013 marks the 10th anniversary of Tarmac Adam’s debut record, Handheld Torch.
 With Nick Seymour and the late-lamented Paul Hester of Crowded House on board, this album still stands the test of time.